z-haiman/RBC-GEM/.github/ISSUE_TEMPLATE/curation.md

 ---
-name: ✏️ Propose curation
+name: "✏️ Propose curation"
 about: If you want to suggest a specific change to the model (e.g. new reaction, correct gene association, remove duplicate metabolite).
+title: ''
 labels: curation
 assignees: ''

 ---

 <!-- Note: Based on issue templates for standard-GEMs (e.g., Human-GEM, Yeast-GEM). -->

 <!-- Note: Please search to see if an issue already exists for the curation you propose. -->